jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 * Support for latest ag-Grid Version (23) including Alpine theme
 * Changes to `Layout` (and a new UI) so they get saved automatically
-* New syntax and UI for 'Expressions' - used in `Calculated Column` and new `Query` function
+* Re-written 'Expresion' syntax (and Expression Editor) for `Calculated Column`
-* Powerful new `Query` expression - that can be shared across AdapTable functions (and replaces Advanced Search)
+* Powerful new `Query` object - expressions that can be shared across AdapTable functions (and which replaces Advanced Search)
-* Previous 4 filter-related functions moved into one `Filter` function
+* Previous 4 filter-related functions merged into one `Filter` function
 * New `Predicate` and `Scope` types - used in multiple functions
 * Improvements to `PercentBar` to enable Ranges
 * New 'Partner' plugins - ipushpull, OpenFin, Glue42 and Finsemble
 * Support for Master / Detail grids
 * Framework Wrapper improvements
-* A new asynchrononus static constructor has been provided
+* A new asynchrononus static constructor
-* Schedule-related state consolidated in one object
+* All Schedule-related state consolidated into one object
-* Smaller state changes and new CSS Variables
+* Other minor state changes and new CSS Variables

 ## Support for ag-Grid Version 23